dynatrace-oss-contrib/opentelemetry-specification/specification/protocol/otlp.md

 [Export*ServiceResponse](https://github.com/open-telemetry/opentelemetry-proto)
 message (`ExportTraceServiceResponse` for traces, `ExportMetricsServiceResponse` for metrics, `ExportLogsServiceResponse` for logs).

+The server SHOULD respond with success no sooner than after successfully decoding and validating the request.

+The server MUST leave the `partial_success` field unset in case of a successfull response.

+##### Partial Success

+If the processing of the request is partially successfull (i.e. when the server accepts only parts of the data and rejects the rest) the server MUST respond with the same message types as specified on the Success case.

+Additionally, the server MUST initialize the `partial_success` field (`ExportTracePartialSuccess` message for traces, `ExportMetricsPartialSuccess` message for metrics and `ExportLogsPartialSuccess` message for logs), and it MUST set the respective `accepted_spans`, `accepted_data_points` or `accepted_log_records` field with the number of spans/data points/log records it accepted.

+The server MAY populate the `error_message` field with a human-readable error message in English.
+The protocol does not attempt to define the content of such error message, but it SHOULD generally offer guidance in how senders can address the issues.

+##### Failures

 When an error is returned by the server it falls into 2 broad categories: retryable and not-retryable: